Sprinklr Social

 When templates and tone guidelines are already in place, teams don’t waste time wordsmithing under pressure.
 They communicate with clarity, speed, and confidence.

 In a crisis, don’t reinvent your voice; reinforce it.
 It’s what customers count on when everything else feels uncertain.
-In fact, research shows 72% of consumers will continue to do business with a brand that has experienced a crisis but addresses it swiftly and sincerely.
+Studies also show that about 65% of consumers remain loyal to brands that respond transparently during a crisis, proving that honest and timely communication can preserve trust even when things go wrong.

 Sprinklr’s Smart Response Compliance feature.